MouseLand/Kilosort/README.md

 # Kilosort4 pre-release

+You can run Kilosort4 without installing it locally using google colab.
+An example colab notebook is available [here](https://colab.research.google.com/drive/1gFZa8TEBDXmg_CB5RwuT_52Apl3hP0Ie?usp=sharing).
+It will download some test data, run kilosort4 on it, and show some plots.

 # Installation

-## Local installation

 ### System requirements

 Linux and Windows 64-bit are supported for running the code.
-At least 8GB of RAM is required to run the software.
+At least 8GB of GPU RAM is required to run the software.
 The software has been tested on Windows 10 and Ubuntu 20.04.

 ### Instructions